For professors, instructors, and trainers

 Build Your Question Bank in Minutes, Not Days

 Upload your PDF and let PDFQuiz do the heavy lifting.
-Get a comprehensive, organized question bank ready for Canvas, Moodle, or Blackboard — without spending your weekend writing questions from scratch.
+Get your questions with a matching answer key as a PDF, an editable Word file on Premium, or a tab-separated text file, without spending your weekend writing them from scratch.